Academic career system

-- we provide support for the staff for developing their competence and promote continuous learning and evolving;
+- We provide support for the staff to develop their competence and promote continuous learning and evolving.

-- we secure the long-term development of our operations by increasing the share of permanently employed academic staff at Uniarts Helsinki; and
+- We secure the long-term development of our operations by increasing the share of permanently employed academic staff at Uniarts Helsinki.

 The positions on the tenure track for professors include assistant professor, associate professor and full professor.
 As for the tenure track for lecturers, the positions are university teacher, lecturer and university lecturer.